jarihte/circlesub/README.md

 * Twitch Solana tipping integration
 * Socket.io and Next.js integration with Helius Webhook

-This project was created for the [Solana Grizzython Hackathon](https://solana.com/grizzlython) in 2023
+This project was created for the [Solana Riptide Hackathon](https://solana.com/riptide)

 This project is live at [https://circlesub.com](https://circlesub.com)